BennieDu/Compute-Dirichlet-Selberg-Domains/README.md

 ### Install dependencies

-Make sure you have a Python 3 environment, then:
+Make sure you have a Jupyter Notebook with Python 3 environment, then:

 <pre markdown>
-  pip install -r requirements.txt
+  pip install numpy sympy scipy cvxpy tqdm ipywidgets widgetsnbextension
 </pre>

 ### Launch the notebook